TsolosT/Thesis-Project/README.md

 ## Description

-A Thesis project under the supervision [@IHU-Department of Computer, Informatics and Telecommunications Engineering (Serres)](http://ict.ihu.gr/).
+A Thesis project under the supervision [IHU-Department of Computer, Informatics and Telecommunications Engineering (Serres)](http://ict.ihu.gr/).
 Is a web based application for apply forms with voice functionality.
 It uses Speech to text libraries to recognize speech and record it to convert it to text eventualy.

 ## Getting Started